akmamun/akmamun/README.md

 **Quick highlights:** <br/>

-- Extensive experience in Python, JavaScript and Golang
-- 7+ years of software industry experience across various industries and platforms
+- 8+ years of software industry experience across various industries and platforms.
-- Developing applications using microservice architecture, gRPC and event-driven communication
-- Applying SOLID principles and clean architecture in application development
-- Writing thorough Unit and Integration tests to ensure code functionality and reliability
-- Open-source enthusiast
-- Exploring Industries: Machine Learning (Computer Vision and ML Backend), Mobile Finance Service, eCommerce Marketplace, Service Marketplace
+- Backend System Design, Microservices Architecture, and Security, Machine Learning Solution and Design (E2E) along with MLOps.
+- Worked in financial sectors involving Mobile Financial Services and Cashless Payments, and non-financial sectors such as E-Commerce and Service Marketplaces, Travel Tech Industries, and AI-based solutions.

 **Technology Stacks:** <br/>
 - Language: Python, JavaScript and Golang